 If you would like to send users a hyperlink directly to the SSO Login screen of the Web Vault, you can use the following format:

 Replace xxxxx with the name of the Enterprise Domain that has been assigned in the Admin Console.

-NOTE: If you are hosted in our
+If you are hosted in the EU region, use keepersecurity.eu

-The reason is that some customers have multi-homed servers and they do not want to bind to all interfaces for a number of reasons.
+- The reason is that some customers have multi-homed servers and they do not want to bind to all interfaces for a number of reasons.

-When SSO Connect is enabled on a node, all the users in the node and sub-nodes are under an enforcement to prevent the changing of their master password.
+- When SSO Connect is enabled on a node, all the users in the node and sub-nodes are under an enforcement to prevent the changing of their master password.
 This is done to prevent SSO users from bypassing authentication through the IdP.